axomic/openasset-rest-cs/README.md

 ### Docs

-The documentation can be found at:
+The documentation for the REST API endpoints used by this library can be found at:

 http://help.axomic.com/07_Technical_Stuff/APIs/REST